ActiveCampaign/postmark-wordpress/README.md

 [Can I use the Postmark for WordPress plugin with Divi contact forms?](https://postmarkapp.com/support/article/1128-can-i-use-the-postmark-for-wordpress-plugin-with-divi-contact-forms)

 ## Changelog
+### v1.14.0
+* Adds support for setting a Tag on messages via X-PM-Tag header.

 ### v1.13.2
 * Fixes error when upgrading by ensuring $postmark is set before trying to load settings.